hashicorp/terraform-provider-azurerm/website/docs/d/lb_backend_address_pool.html.markdown

 * `load_balancing_rules` - A list of the Load Balancing Rules associated with this Backend Address Pool.

+* `inbound_nat_rules` - A list of the Load Balancing Inbound NAT Rules associated with this Backend Address Pool.

 * `outbound_rules` - A list of the Load Balancing Outbound Rules associated with this Backend Address Pool.

 ---